Ensono/amido.github.io/docs/workloads/azure/data/intro_data_azure.md

 2. Build and deploy the data platform infrastructure into your Azure environment.
 3. Accelerate development of data workloads and ETL pipelines with [Datastacks](/data_engineering/datastacks.md).

-The Ensono Stacks Data Platform delivers a modern Lakehouse solution, based upon the [Medallion Architecture](/data_engineering/data_engineering_intro_azure.md#medallion-architecture), with Bronze, Silver and Gold layers for various stages of data preparation.
+The Ensono Stacks Data Platform delivers a modern _Lakehouse_ solution, based upon the [medallion architecture](/data_engineering/data_engineering_intro_azure.md#medallion-architecture), with Bronze, Silver and Gold layers for various stages of data preparation.
 The platform utilises tools including **Azure Data Factory** for data ingestion and orchestration, **Databricks** for data processing and **Azure Data Lake Storage Gen2** for data lake storage.
+It provides a foundation for data analytics and reporting through **Microsoft Fabric** and **Power BI**.

 Key elements of the solution include: